 JAZZ PROFILES: JAZZ VIOLIN hosted by Nancy Wilson

 In 1996, radio producer Steve Rathe of Murray Street Enterprise (Jazz at Lincoln Center, Ellis Island, and credits too numerous to list here) and I worked on two one-hour shows for a National Public radio series on the history of jazz in America titled Jazz Profiles.
 As we developed the script, I was able to obtain rare archival audio, courtesy of Anthony Barnett in Great Britain, of the first female jazz violinist in America, Ginger Smock.
 After the series aired, NPR lost the master and Steve Rathe’s production studio, just blocks from ground zero, was compromised by thick ash that permeated the entire region.
 It’s taken 20 years, but I finally able located my copy of the two programs, purchase an old DAT machine on Ebay, and figured out how to transfer DAT to digital via an audio interface and Cubase.

 Executive Producer: Steve Rathe, Murray Street Enterprise

-Special thanks to Howard Armstrong, John Blake, Jr., Anthony Barnett, Gary Giddins, Dan Morgenstern, Russ Dantzler, Louis Porter, Randy Sabien, Yale Strom, John Reeves, Arlene Smith, Joe Kennedy, Jr., Claude Williams, Lesa Terry, Dave Soldier and Brenda Vincent.
+Special thanks to Howard Armstrong, John Blake, Jr., Anthony Barnett, Gary Giddins, Dan Morgenstern, Russ Dantzler, Lewis Porter, Randy Sabien, Yale Strom, John Reeves, Arlene Smith, Joe Kennedy, Jr., Claude Williams, Lesa Terry, Dave Soldier and Brenda Vincent.